SINGING AND MUSIC 2 - 2021/2

 Prior to registering online, you must read this general information and all relevant additional programme specific information.
 By completing online registration, you acknowledge that you have read such content, and accept all such changes.

 This module is focused on providing students with an advanced knowledge and understanding of technical singing and musicianship within the context of Musical Theatre.
 Classes are practical, with continued exploration of individual vocal growth and development.
-Classes include individual singing tutorials, single sex singing, repertoire exploration, and the integration of song and dance, and vocal presentation.
-As the module progresses, lessons will examine the application of advanced technical control, use of vocal qualities, and musicianship required across a variety of musical theatre genres and styles.
+Classes include individual singing tutorials, small group singing, repertoire exploration, the integration of song and dance, and vocal presentation.
+As the module progresses, lessons will examine the application of advanced technical control, use of vocal qualities, and musicianship required across a variety of historical and cultural musical theatre genres and styles.

 Guildford School of Acting

 WILLIAMS Frances (GSA)

 JACs code: W311